chef-boneyard/delivery-cli/README.md

 If, for whatever reason, you want to compile and test with cargo's `--release` flag, run `make release`, and use `target/release/delivery`, but it will take longer to compile.

-### Promoting to Github

-Currently, when you hit accept in the Delivery RFR UI, it will merge to delivery master, but not github master.
-That happens in delivered/functional.

-**TO SHIP YOUR CHANGES, YOU MUST DELIVER THEM AS WELL AS APPOVE THEM VIA THE DELIVERY UI**

-ChefDK builds pull from master of delivery-cli on github, so delivering your changes in the delivery project for delivery-cli will "ship" them to the next build of the ChefDK.

 ### Tips